wstrm/elvisp/README.md

 ![Elvisp](elvisp.png)

 # Elvisp (Work in Progress)
-Elvisp distributes a public IPv6 address in a cjdns-based IP tunnel.
-Elvisp uses the public key that each user provides to store it in a database.
-Elvisp adds the user's assigned address with cjdns' admin API.
-Elvisp then return the public key for the cjdns instance that acts like the tunnel.
+Elvisp distributes a public IPv6 address in a cjdns-based IP tunnel using the public key that each user provides.
+It will add the user's assigned address with cjdns' admin API.
+Elvisp then returns the public key for the cjdns instance that acts like the tunnel.

 ##TODO
 * Registration